The Trustworthy

 Taking O’Neill as starting point, we must investigate two questions: first, where do we position ourselves in order to engage the four qualities which she identifies?
 Second, how can we ensure some kind of heart-intelligence in a new situation?

 The answer to both of these questions is two-pronged, and it is the same.
 First, by exercising patience.
 Second, by creating the room for trust to show itself (since the four O’Neillian qualities can only prove true or false over time).
 This room is where the individual can exhibit their trustworthy qualities – a space without suspicion or challenge, without harassment to prove themselves.
-Rather, a space where they are free to roam (as are you) and where their own behaviors and actions, one after the other, paint for you a picture of who they are (& vice versa), trustworthy or not.
-Essentially, a balanced, neutral stage on which they and we act, and on which we both receive the actions of the other.
+Rather, a space where they are free to roam (as are you) and where their own behaviors and actions, one after the other, answer the necessary question: trustworthy or not?
+In this same space, you show your trustworthiness to them as well.
+Essentially, a balanced, neutral stage on which they and we act, and on which we both receive the actions and choices of the other.

 How much time do you need?
 That decision is yours alone, but see what the Universe is trying to show you, rather than what your heart wishes to see.
 This distinction is the most challenging one, most especially if you are like me, and wish to only see the best and most elevated of character in front of you.